 A Voice for Distributors

-Fred Hansen's widow, Crown Direct Bernice Hansen, recalls Jay and Rich asking what they would like to see in the new corporation.
+Fred Hansen's widow, Bernice Hansen, recalled Jay and Rich asking what they would like to see in the new corporation.
 "We told them we wanted a voice for Distributors in the field and Distributorships we could pass on to our heirs," Bernice says.

-Crown Direct Jody Dutt is the son of Jere and of Eileen, who have passed away.
-Jody says, "In those days (leading up to 1959) the rules had been changing almost monthly.
+Jody Dutt is the son of Jere and of Eileen, who have passed away.
+Jody said, "In those days (leading up to 1959) the rules had been changing almost monthly.
 The AWA was founded to protect what people like my dad and mom had built."

-Jody Victor, Crown IBO and son of Joe & Helyne Victor, points out "Every Distributor has a chance to be heard.
+Jody Victor, son of Joe & Helyne Victor, points out "Every Distributor has a chance to be heard.
 The AWA, now the IBOAI, would listen intently to everyone, from the newest to the oldest IBO".

 Key to the Opportunity